BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 02/02/2019
 ---
 Today I've been a procrastinating.
 I learned something for my diploma exam, but I know I could have done more.
 Anyway, rest is also very important so balance is the best option.

+03/02/2019
+---
+What a laaazy Sunday.
+Buy, I wish we'll have a spring/summer right now.
+I just want to go outside, take off a shirt and get a sun!!

+04/02/2019
+---
+And the Monday.
+Everything was good at work.
+When I got home I ate a dinner, which I took from home :D and I did a training.
+Then I studied to diploma exam and repeated my presentation.
+I have to present it 2 min faster (today it was 11 min).

+05/02/2019
+---
+It's getting closer and closer to the final day of thesis exam.
+It's on Thursday.
+I think I'm ready to that.
+I've been learning a lot in last and current week.
+We'll see the result :)

+06/02/2019
+---
+Work and study.
+This words describe my last days clearly.
+Tomorrow is a day of truth - will I be an engineer?
+Tomorrow I'll know that.

+07/02/2019
+---
+I have it!
+5 on my diploma exam :) and I'm super happy :D. From tomorrow I'm starting my first 25 days challenge - breath holding.
+It will last unti 5 of March and I'll update my best 'score' every week in readme file (just to see potential progress).

+08/02/2019
+---
+I went on volleyball training and after warmup I decided it's not for me.
+I suck.
+I wasn't playing for 2 months and I literally suck.
+So after warmup I took my stuff and went on swimming pool which is next to the place where we had a training. u

+09/02/2019
+---
+That was a good day.
+I've been so productive.
+First I finished exercises for chapter 7 of git course.
+Afterwards I created a shell script to auto commit and push and finally I was learning some English (I need someone to practice speaking altogether with me).